- Windows: Seung-Woo Kim, Karthik Krishnan, Vardhan Dugar, Joseph Jin-Sung, Jun De Vega

 - Linux: Martin Dimitrov, Carl Strickland

-Intel® Power Gadget is a software-based power usage monitoring tool enabled for 2nd Generation Intel® Core™ processors or later.
+Intel® Power Gadget is a software-based power usage monitoring tool enabled for Intel® Core™ processors (from 2nd Generation up to 6th Generation Intel® Core™ processors), Intel® Atom™ processors not supported.
 It is supported on Windows* and Mac OS X* and includes an application, driver, and libraries to monitor and estimate real-time processor package power information in watts using the energy counters in the processor.
 With this release, we are providing functionality to evaluate power information on various platforms including notebooks, desktops and servers

 Traditional methods to estimate power/energy usage of the processor has always been a cumbersome task that included special purpose tools or instrumentation on the platform along with third party equipment.
 The motivation for the tool was to assist end-users, ISV’s, OEM’s, developers, and others interested in a more precise estimation of power from a software level without any H/W instrumentation.